|

 LHHV could

 act as a source from which the species can spread to other high-quality uninfested natural areas.
-The plant is somewhat abundant at LHHV
+The plant is somewhat abundant at

-and should be treated by cutting the plants near the base and treating the fresh-cut stems with herbicide.
+LHHV and should be treated by cutting the plants near the base and treating the fresh-cut stems with herbicide.

 Japanese honeysuckle (Lonicera japonica) is another high management priority at LHHV.
-It is present in upland areas of both sun and
+It is present in upland areas of both sun

-is present,
+fuel is present,

 regular prescribed burning will effectively control this species, but fall herbicide treatment at the base of cut stems is also recommended.

-Teasel (Dipsacus sp.) is a relatively low management priority at LHHV, although infestations are currently quite
+Teasel (Dipsacus sp.) is a relatively low management priority at LHHV, although

-the germination of seeds that are not killed in the fire.
+term might encourage the germination of seeds that are not killed in the fire.
 Because the plant is biennial, it can be somewhat easily

-controlled in small natural areas by cutting the second year stems immediately prior to flowering.
+controlled in small natural areas by cutting the second year stems

-will not reflower, but will die.
-The plants are highly prolific, so this will probably be necessary across years until the seed bank is exhausted.
+immediately prior to flowering.
+The plants will not reflower, but will die.
+The plants are highly prolific, so this will probably be necessary across years until

-If the plants are cut after flowering, it is important to remove the cut material because immature seeds have proven viable.
-For more information, see Wisconsin Department
+the seed bank is exhausted.
+If the plants are cut after flowering, it is important to remove the cut material because immature seeds

 Multiflora rose (Rosa multiflora) is a noxious weed across many states, including Pennsylvania.
 For this reason it is a high management priority.